andreykol13/Yandex.Praktikum-projects/README.md

 # Yandex.Praktikum projects
-All projects from Yandex.Praktikum online course (cohort 11).
+All projects from Yandex.Praktikum course.
-Project 'Linear Algebra' and projects before have only its final version.